AryanS-2004/Freshman-Backend/README.md

 -> Several DSA playlists and DSA question sheets are provided on the website along with links to Web Development Courses, App Development Courses and much more.

+-> Jokes are displayed on the webiste which are fetched from the Joke API and jokes refresh everytime we refresh the page.

 Tech Stack Used: HTML, CSS, Bootstrap, JS, EJS, APIs, NodeJS, and ExpressJS.